How to Prepare for Divorce: Divorce Advice for Stay-At-Home Moms

 Older children may press for more information as to why the divorce is taking place.
 Parents need to have a plan of action as to how they will handle such questions.
-If one of the adults has been having an affair you may decide it is best not to disclose that information to the children.
-This is a personal choice that you need to make before you sit down to talk about the divorce with the children though.
+If one of the adults has been having an affair, you may decide it is best not to disclose that information to the children.
+This is a personal choice that you need to make before you sit down to talk about the divorce with the children, though.

-Parents need to come to terms with the concepts of the divorce before the children are approached.
+Parents need to come to terms with the concept of divorce before the children are approached.
 The children need to be reassured that they will be fine through all of it.
 That can't happen if they get the impression that their parents aren't okay with what is going to be taking place.

 You'll need to be able to share some basic plans with the children as well.
 For example, you might need to tell them what the living arrangements will be.
 You may also need to let them know when the changes will be taking place.
-This way they can start to prepare for what is ahead of them.
+This way, they can start to prepare for what is ahead of them.

-When children are involved in what is going on with a divorce they tend to deal with it better.
+When children are involved in what is going on with a divorce, they tend to deal with it better.
 They don't feel like they are just being thrown into the middle of what is going on.
 A divorce is never easy for anyone, especially when children are involved.
 Yet it can be a process everyone gets through if you are willing to put your differences aside and work together to come up with a good solution for everyone.